tinoschroeter/migrateV/README.md

 ### first of all

 ```
-~ deploay or start a new Server with the same Linux System
+~ deploy or start a new Server with the same Linux System
 ~ login with root and change to runlevel 1 (init 1)
 ~ bring your network up ifup eth0||ens3
 ~ find your IP (ifconfig)